-When Robert D. Bauer first laid eyes on Eastlake Studio’s rendering for the new headquarters for Waystar, a healthcare-related technology company in Chicago, the president of CCI Flooring was intrigued.
+When Robert D. Bauer first laid eyes on Eastlake Studio’s rendering for the new headquarters for Waystar, a healthcare-related technology company in Chicago, it intrigued the president of CCI Flooring.

 The project involved remodeling an office building in downtown Chicago.
-Their goal was to create a wide-open space with distressed floors that featured a faded pattern.
+Their goal focused on creating a wide-open space with distressed floors that featured a faded pattern.
 “My first thought was this would be a really awesome job to do but how do we get the faded look?” he asked himself.
 “It was inside the pattern, outside, broke apart everywhere!”

 With 25 years of experience under his belt, Bauer was tasked with reviewing the specifications to determine what the architect was really after.

 Unsure about how much time to spend sorting out this job that they hadn’t even won yet — plus he didn’t want to detail the process so the GC could send it to someone else — Bauer took an educated guess.
-He figured the project would fit into the grind-and-seal category for 5,500 square feet, and another 1,000 square feet of grind-and-seal with a stencil and white stain finish.
+He figured the project would fit into the grind-and-seal category for 5,500 square feet.
+Another 1,000 square feet of grind-and-seal would consist of a stencil and white stain finish.

-“When I thought about the stencil, I automatically thought Floormaps,” he says.
+“When I thought about the stenciled concrete floors, I automatically thought Floormaps,” he says.
 “And because the client wanted a faded to bright white for the color, my choice was SureCrete’s Eco-Stain because it works great in layers.”

 He put some numbers together and passed the job to his most experienced estimator, his father, R.C.
 Bauer.
 R.C. worked up a quote and sent it to Michelle McClendon at Leopardo Construction.
 There was nothing to do but wait.